AdaCore/gnatstudio/docs/release_notes/index.rst

 The :guilabel:`Assembler` view highlights assembler instructions, registers and addresses.
 It has a local toolbar for quick access to disassembly operations.

-The :guilabel:`Debugger Variables` view allows to control format (display base) of variables via the contextual menu.
+The :guilabel:`Variables` view allows to control format (display base) of variables via the contextual menu.

 The :menuselection:`Debug --> Print` contextual menus have been reintroduced in